Water Safe Crystals: Full List + What to Avoid (UK)

 Can Selenite Go in Water?

-How to Cleanse Crystals Without Water
+How to Clean Crystals Without Water

 For a full step-by-step routine, read: How to Cleanse Crystals 2026 Guide.